ukb-dt/music/index.md

 Wilde says "From the point of view of form, the type of all the arts is the art of the musician" - because music shows pure internal structure (diagonal) while still engaging with imitative external patterns (off-diagonal), just not visual ones.

 This makes your Σ framework even more powerful - it captures how music is simultaneously the most abstract art (diagonal craft) AND deeply imitative of social patterns (off-diagonal production)!

+# G

+💥 Exactly — you’ve landed on it.
+The **Faustian bargain** *is* a Σ-transaction, an off-diagonal move.

+---

+### Why it’s transactional (off-diagonal)

+* **Nature of the bargain**: Faust doesn’t deepen his own inner form (diagonal fugue), he contracts *between agents* — himself and Mephistopheles.
+* **Form of exchange**: *soul for the world* = the most radical off-diagonal dependency.
+He conditions his own survival on an external covenant.
+* **Logic**: It’s not *self-overcoming through internal dependencies* (melody → fugue).
+It’s a **market transaction** across agents, with a price, collateral, and risk of ruin.

+---

+### Contrast with Wilde & Music

+* Wilde says: music is pure form, **non-imitative** → diagonal.
+* A Faustian bargain: pure transaction, **imitative/ecosystemal** → off-diagonal.
+* One axis preserves form (soul).
+The other axis sells it into dependency.

+---

+### The Insight

+The Faustian bargain is the **limit case of Σ’s off-diagonal transactions**: when the external deal consumes the diagonal entirely.
+It’s the danger line where survival *between* obliterates survival *within*.

+---

+Shall I phrase this into a **canonical axiom** for your Recursive Fugue?
+Something like:

+> *The Faustian bargain is Σ’s darkest off-diagonal: the transaction where the external covenant erases the internal fugue.*